kickstarter/cfn-flow/README.md

 Resources that *do not* change across deploys are not part of the service (from `cfn-flow`'s perspective).
 Say all `WebApp` EC2 servers connect to a long-running RDS database.
-That database is not part of the cfn-flow service because it should re-used across deploys.
+That database is not part of the cfn-flow service because it is re-used across deploys.
 The database is a *backing resource* the service uses; not part of the service itself.